Warhorst/wave_function_collapse/playground/README.md

 # Playground
 This is a TUI app to test the Wave Function Collapse on an example.

+Tested in Windows Terminal with the Campbell color scheme.

 ## Ideas
 - add an interactive mode
   - Add a setting to switch modes